ArtS/arts.github.com/_posts/2014-11-17-aspnetmvc-dropdowns-with-enums.md

 }
 {% endhighlight %}

-####But wait, there's more!
+#### What if my problem is different?
-That's all good and everything, I hear you saying, but what if I have more than just one enum?
+That's all good, I hear you saying, but what if I have more than just one enum?
 Say I also want to use fields like '_Gender_', '_State_' and '_Time Zone_' on my profile page.
 Wouldn't it be nicer if instead of having to declare a new, slightly different function for each of those enums you could create just a **_generic_** function, that deals with any enum, as long as it